neu-rah/lpp/LAMBDA.md

 ### Partial application

-Using a _curry_ template that can turn any c++ template of types into a curryed version, adding ::Bind member types.
+Using a _curry_ template that can turn any c++ template of types into a curried version, adding ::Bind member types.
 This also reduces the original template to a single type, making it possible to compose and combine them again in new operations.

-Just because non-curryed version are so easy to write in C++, but we absolutely need them currying.
+Just because non-curried version are so easy to write in C++, but we absolutely need them currying.

 Function application is **Lazy**.